 The INAE Young Innovator & Entrepreneur Award is awarded every year by the Indian National Academy of Engineering (INAE) to encourage and recognise innovation and entrepreneurship among young engineers.
 Chandan won this years award for his excellent doctoral thesis that describes the development of a fiber Bragg grating-based glove that can measure the flexure of ten finger joints simultaneously.
 The glove is interfaced to a virtual reality (VR) environment in which the movement of the fingers is picked up in real-time.
 The work also led to several excellent publications and a patent.
 He is by far the youngest of the four awardees this year.
 The award will be conferred on him at the INAE Annual Convention to be conducted online during 15-17 Dec 2021.

-Chandan wins the Gold Medal for Outstanding Innovation at the 10th Convocation of IITGN
+Chandan wins the Gold Medal for Outstanding Innovation at IITGN's 10th Convocation

 Arup awarded the Distinguished International Associate award of the Royal Academy of Engineering, UK